-Course type: Lecture / Practice Recommended course-load (hours): Per week: 2 / 1 Per study period: 28 / 14
+Course type: Lecture / Practice Recommended course-load (hours):

 The final mark is given based on the results of the tests written during the semester ("small" written exams every week, two written exams checking the ability of computations).
 The final oral exam evaluates the ability of argumentation about the studied models.
 The student has to obtain at least 50% of points in the written exams to have the right to take part in the oral exam.